 Pursuant to the Articles of Association, the Board of Directors shall meet when and where corporate interest requires.
-Eleven meetings of the Board of Directors were held during 2016, and all the members of the Board in office attended or were represented at the meetings.
+Eleven meetings of the Board of Directors were held during 2017, and all the members of the Board in office attended or were represented at the meetings.
 Overall attendance was 100%.
-If the representation of directors is eliminated from this calculation, the attendance rate will be 89.4%.
+If the representation of directors is eliminated from this calculation, the attendance rate will be 93.9%.

-The following were represented by another director: Nuno Filipe Vilela Barroca de Oliveira at the meeting on 11 February; Juan Ginesta Viñas in the meetings on 11 February, 8 July and 31 October; Cristina Rios de Amorim Baptista in the meetings of 11 January and 28 July; and Luísa Alexandra Ramos Amorim at the meeting on 11 January.
+The following were represented by another director: Cristina Rios de Amorim Baptista at the meeting on 28 July; Luísa Alexandra Ramos Amorim at the meeting on 8 May; and Juan Ginesta Viñas in the meetings on 9 January and 28 July.
 The other members of the Board of Directors attended all the meetings in person.